COMMUNITY MUSIC

 Thanks for your interest in this other side of my life — playing music in community settings.

 I come by my love of music honestly — my mother taught piano.
-She charged four dollars per lesson, and I remember her coming home with her coat pockets stuffed with crumpled singles.
+Back in the 1960s, she charged four dollars per lesson and came home with her coat pockets stuffed with crumpled singles.
 For some reason, she never folded the bills.
 My job was to straighten and stack them.
-I was about four years old.
+I was about seven years old.
 My father showed me how to run a bill back and forth along the edge of the kitchen table to smooth out the wrinkles.
 Our house was always filled with musicians; in addition to teaching piano, my mother played chamber music, and the sound of flutes, violins, and cellos was constantly in the air.

 In my dream career, I’m a virtuoso jazz guitarist performing at the level of Joe Pass in renowned clubs around the world.
 In reality, I’m a dedicated amateur playing in local pubs, private homes, street fairs, restaurants, art openings, and various community events in and around New York City.